johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-08-24-how-to-attribute-encode-partialview-in.md

 ---
-title: "How to attribute encode a PartialView in MVC (Razor)"
+title: 'How to attribute encode a PartialView in MVC (Razor)'
 authors: johnnyreilly
 tags: [asp.net mvc, encode, PartialView, razor, attribute]
 hide_table_of_contents: false
 ---

 This post is plagiarism.
 But I'm plagiarising myself so I don't feel too bad.

 I posted a [question](http://stackoverflow.com/q/12093005/761388) on StackOverflow recently asking if there was a simple way to attribute encode a PartialView in Razor / ASP.NET MVC.
 I ended up answering my own question and since I thought it was a useful solution it might be worth sharing.

 ## The Question